Barack Obama's farewell address: Background

-Obama served as the first African American President of the United States for two terms, first elected in 2008 and reelected in 2012.
-During his presidency, his administration addressed the 2007-2008 global financial crisis (including a major stimulus package), oversaw the passage and implementation of the Patient Protection and Affordable Care Act, partially extended Bush tax cuts, took executive action on immigration reform, and took steps to combat climate change and carbon emissions.
-Obama also authorized the raid that killed Osama bin Laden, signed the New START treaty with Russia, signed the Paris Agreement, and negotiated rapprochements with Iran and Cuba.
+Obama served his two terms as the 44th President of the United States, first winning the 2008 presidential election against Republican nominee John McCain and then winning the 2012 presidential election against Republican nominee Mitt Romney.
+Obama was the first African American to serve as president of the United States.
+While in office, his administration addressed the 2008 financial crisis (including a major stimulus package), oversaw the passage and implementation of the Patient Protection and Affordable Care Act, partially extended Bush tax cuts, took executive action on immigration reform, and took steps to combat climate change and carbon emissions.
+He appointed Sonia Sotomayor and Elena Kagan to the Supreme Court of the United States.
+In his foreign policy, Obama also authorized the raid that killed Osama bin Laden, signed the New START treaty with Russia, signed the Paris Agreement, and negotiated rapprochements with Iran and Cuba.
 Democrats controlled both houses of Congress until Republicans won a majority in the House of Representatives in the 2010 elections.
 Republicans took control of the Senate after the 2014 elections, and Obama continued to grapple with Congressional Republicans over government spending, immigration, judicial nominations, and other issues.